 Horses are outstanding when it comes to teaching students self-control.
 For example, how do you stand your ground when you may be scared of a larger body?
 How can you control something bigger than yourself and do it without losing the respect of the one you need to address?

 Students work to train dogs from the animal shelter that have never been taught basic commands.
 Students learn the value of patience and understanding as they practice the same command repeatedly to train the animal.
 If a student loses patience a dog, it will not react positively to the training.
 Moreover, the positive-feedback training techniques used by students instill a sense of leadership and responsibility.
-This wonderful program changes lives at both ends of the leash.

 A bottle lamb or calf, for example, requires students to take on the role of a nurturer.
 They experience empathy that naturally ensues when you are taking care of a newborn animal.
 Students come to experience selflessness and compassion.